ProarchwasTaken/tld_remedy/README.md

 # Synopsis
-**True Human Tribulation: Remedy** is an Action Adventure game where the player must explore an map of maze like architecture, and defeat the boss at the end.
-All the while, they must try their best to avoid unnecessary battles, and carefully manage their resources so they don't end up too weak to cross the metaphorical "finish line".
+**True Human Tribulation III: Remedy** is an Action Adventure game that has a slight focus on resource mangagement.
+The player must conserve their limited resources the best they can, so they don't end up too weak to cross the finish line.
+Either from playing skillfully in combat, or avoiding it whenever possible, it's entirely up to you.

-The game is currently in it's early pre-alpha stages.
-So feedback, and constructive criticism is very much appreciated.
-I'm currently focused on building the game's core mechanics and systems, while also refining what's built.
-Possible the most experimental phase of development as everything is subject to change.
+The game is currently in it's Alpha stages.
+Which means the core mechanics had been established and finalized.
+Nevertheless, feedback is still very much appreciated, and since this is an Open-Source project, helpful contributions are welcome as well.

 # Default Controls
+These are the default controls when you first open the game.
+In the settings menu, (Which can be opened from the Title Screen and Camp Menu) they can be remapped to your personal liking.

 ## Keyboard